rusenask/k8s-kv/README.md

 func main() {
 	impl := getImplementer()

+	// getting acces to k8s-kv. "my-app" will become a label
+	// for this config map, this way it's easier to manage configs
-	kvdb, err := kv.New(impl, "my-app", "bucket1")
+	// "bucket1" will be config map's name and represent one entry in config maps list kvdb, err := kv.New(impl, "my-app", "bucket1")
 	if err != nil {
 		panic(err)
 	}

-	kvdb.Put("foo", []byte("hello kubernetes world"))
+	// insert a key "foo" with value "hello kubernetes world" kvdb.Put("foo", []byte("hello kubernetes world"))

+	// get value of key "foo"
 	stored, _ := kvdb.Get("foo")

 	fmt.Println(string(stored))